 Research has found that behaviour problems are linked to poor grades.
 They tend to be very distracted; they won’t pay attention for long periods of time.
-They usually disturb their classmates, or even make them join them in their crazy ideas.
+They usually disturb their classmates or even make them join them in their crazy ideas.

 The teachers can’t handle them; they are desperate because they don’t know what to do with them, punishment is their only ally, but most of the time it doesn’t work.
 They get bored very quickly and can’t accomplish to maintain good friends.
 There are different degrees of bad behaviour.
-Sometimes they can be aggressive to others, other times they do not obey to the rules and teachers.
+Sometimes they can be aggressive to others, other times they do not obey the rules and teachers.
 They get away with everything they do.

 The biggest concern I encountered is how to set boundaries at home.
 Most of their children do not obey them.
-The reason many parents can’t set limits is because they feel guilt.
+The reason many parents can’t set limits is that they feel guilt.
 We work together to help them manage this feeling, so they can start restoring order at their home.
 I help them deal with very energetic children and tantrums.
-Communication is also a big concern, because they usually do not know what to say or not say in certain situations.
-I help them deal with difficult adolescents, what to do and what not do.
+Communication is also a big concern because they usually do not know what to say or not say in certain situations.
+I help them deal with difficult adolescents, what to do and what not to do.
 And I explain to them what’s normal in their child’s developmental stage.

 Yes.
 They will also affect their emotional development.
 The internal problems will increase provoking an increment in their behaviour.
 It will affect their relationships and their educational achievement.
 Paying attention will get more difficult for them and their normal development will be affected.
-That’s why its very important to prevent these situations.
+That’s why it’s very important to prevent these situations.

 It’s very important to give children the space they need to express themselves.
 Children do not have the cognitive capacity to understand and express their feelings in words.
 They express themselves through non-directive play.

-The ideal treatment is for the child to have a multidisciplinary team that will aid from different specialties and points of views.
+The ideal treatment is for the child to have a multidisciplinary team that will aid from different specialities and points of views.
 So that way the problem can be treated and be solved from the origin.

 It depends on the problem and the personality of the child and parents.
 If it’s an emotional difficulty, humanistic therapies and psychoanalytical therapy can help.
 Making a decision will depend on the way each professional works and if the parent and child are willing to work with that method.

-It’s important before starting the treatment to research about the working method of each professional.
+It’s important before starting the treatment to research the working method of each professional.
 Some professionals work just with the parents, some with the child through play, others with the child through speech and some with the whole family.
 So it’s up to the parents to decide what therapy is suitable for them.
 The professional is ethically obliged to tell the parents if the therapy will help their child or if it won’t help resolve that kind of difficulty.

 Play Therapy is an approach in which play is used to help a child or adolescent express their emotions, thoughts, wishes and needs.
 It helps them to understand muddled feelings and upsetting events that they have not had the chance or the skills to sort out properly.
 Children use play to communicate at their own level and their own pace, without feeling interrogated or threatened.
 Play is a central ingredient in learning, allowing them to imitate adult behaviours, practice motor skills, process emotional events and learn much about their world.

-The playroom is a privileged, confident, intimate an unconditional supporting space.
+The playroom is a privileged, confident, intimate and unconditional supporting space.
 Play therapists have the knowledge to understand and get involved in the child’s play.
 Creating a confident and trustful relationship, which encourages the expression and management of the child’s internal conflicts, the discharge and understanding of their deepest emotions, recognising and exploring the issues that affect their lives.